PyFilesystem/pyfilesystem2/docs/source/guide.rst

 If you are comfortable using the Python standard library, you might be wondering why you need another API for working with files and directories.

-There are a number of benefits.
-PyFilesystem is generally simpler, and less error prone than the equivalent code using the ``os`` and ``io`` modules.
+Code using PyFilesystem is generally simpler and less error prone than the equivalent code using the ``os`` and ``io`` modules.
 That may be good enough reason to use PyFilesytem, given that bugs in such code could cause data loss.
-But simpler code is only a tangential benefit for many.
+But simpler code is only a tangential benefit.

 The abstraction offered by FS objects means that you can write code that is agnostic to where your files are physically located.
 For instance, if you wrote a function that searches a directory for duplicates files, it will work unaltered with a directory on your hard-drive, or in a zip file, or on an FTP server, etc.

 As long as an FS object exists for your chosen filesystem (or any data store that resembles a filesystem), you can use the same API.
 This means that you can defer the decision regarding where you store data to later.
 If you decide to store configuration in the *cloud*, it could be a single line change and not a major refactor.

 PyFilesystem can also be beneficial for unit-testing; by swapping the OS filesystem with an in-memory filesystem, you can write tests without having to manage (or mock) file IO.
+And you can be sure that your code will work on Linux, MacOS, and Windows.

 Opening Filesystems
 ~~~~~~~~~~~~~~~~~~~